playframework/play-meta/releasing/lagom.md

 ## Before You Release

+### Version bumps

+Check when was the last time scala-steward run on the repository and consider running it manually (it only runs mothly otherwise).

 ### Issues and pull request triage

 See if there are [issues that need triage](https://github.com/issues?utf8=%E2%9C%93&q=label%3Atriage+org%3Alagom+archived%3Afalse+) and are possibly related to the upcoming release.
 This is mainly important if you are doing a minor or major release.